EvgeniiTitov/ml-pool/README.md

-`Disclamer: THIS IS A NICHE USE CASE AND IS NOT A PROPER WAY TO SOLVE SUCH A PROBLEM`

----

 ### Use case / why

 Cloud Run as of November 2022 does not support GPU machines.
-Assuming we have a model, which is CPU hungry and takes time to score, which we want to serve through an API while:
+Assuming we have a model, which is CPU hungry and takes time to score, which we want to serve through an API/web sockets while:

-- keeping overall application complexity low (no dedicated service to serve the model)
+- keeping overall application complexity low (no dedicated service to serve ML models)
 - minimising latency
 - maximasing throughput (the number of requests a single Cloud Run instance can handle)

-How do we do it?

-A typical simple API serving a ML model instantiates the model right in the main process, which results in the model consuming its memory and CPU cycles for scoring, which directly affects the API performance.
-It would be neat to unload the model scoring / feature engineering bit to dedicated cores.
+A typical simple API serving ML model(s) instantiates a model right in the main process, which results in the model consuming the process's memory and CPU cycles for scoring.
+This directly affects the API performance.
+Ideally, we want to move the model scoring / feature engineering bit to dedicated cores.
 This would let us:

-- use CPU resources more efficiently (loading more cores instead of a single one)
+- use CPU resources more efficiently (loading more cores instead of a single one provided that the container has 1+ cores at its disposal)
 - avoid hurting API performance by moving model scoring / feature engineering bits that require memory and CPU away from the API process
 - decrease latency
 - increase throughput